tada/pljava/src/site/markdown/install/oj9vmopt.md

 those accepted by Hotspot, but also many nonstandardized ones that are not.
 A complete list of options it accepts can be found [here][oj9opts].

-There is one option likely to benefit _every_ PL/Java configuration:
+There is one option that should be considered for any PL/Java configuration:

 * [`-Xquickstart`][xqs]

+It can reduce the JVM startup time by doing less JIT compilation and at lower optimization levels.
+On the other hand, if the work to be done in PL/Java is substantial enough, the increased run time of the less-optimized code can make the overall performance effect net negative.
+It should be measured under expected conditions.

 [xqs]: https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/xquickstart.html